knpuniversity/drupal-under-the-hood/knpu/debugging.md

 this if you want to.
 It's one of the *best* pieces of Symfony.

 Back in the browser, if you refresh now, there's no difference: everything is roaring along.
-But, try deleting `roar()` function and refresh.
+But, try deleting the `roar()` function and refresh.
 Now we get a nice error that
 says:

 > The controller for URI /the/dino/says/50 is not callable.